Autonomous Province of Korçë: Military

 An Albanian rifle regiment was formed, and served as vanguard for the French forces.
-The French Eastern Army's commander remarked of the First Battalion of Albanian Fusiliers that Cette haute distinction met le bataillon de tirailleurs albanais au niveau des meilleurs régiments français.
+The French Eastern Army's commander remarked of the First Battalion of Albanian Fusiliers that Cette haute distinction met le bataillon de tirailleurs albanais au niveau des meilleurs régiments français, which mean in English: This high distinction equalize the Albanian tirailleur battalion with the best French regiments.

 Disestablishment and aftermath

 In November 1917, General Salle reported that the attempt at cooperation between Christians and Muslims had resulted in frequent difficulties.
 At the end of 1917 Gërmenji was accused of collaboration with the Central Powers and executed in Thessaloniki after being sentenced to death by the French military court.

 General Salle removed the already limited autonomy of the Council on February 16, 1918.
 After the armistices and capitulations at the end of First World War, it was agreed that France and Italy should continue to govern the territories they occupied, and that France, Italy and the British Empire together should govern Shkodër.
 As a result, the French army moved from Korçë on June 15, 1920.
 After the French army left Korçë, the fate of the territory that it administered was decided by the Paris Peace Conference in 1919.

 On December 12, 1916, Italy demanded explanations from the French Ministry of Foreign Affairs, through its ambassador, stating that the establishment of the Autonomous Albanian Republic of Korçë violated the Treaty of London.
 Austria-Hungary used the French precedent in Korçë to justify the proclamation of the independence of Albania under its protectorate on January 3, 1917, in Shkodër.
 The Kingdom of Italy followed suit when proclaiming the independence of Albania under its protectorate on June 23, 1917, in Gjirokastra.

 Because General Maurice Sarrail had demonstrated a tendency to interfere in politics, Prime Minister Georges Clemenceau relieved him of his command in December 1917.
 There was a strong French influence in Korçë even after the Autonomous Republic ceased to exist.
 The Albanian National Lyceum remained active until 1939; a French Military Cemetery was built and remains today in the city.